datownia/datowniasdk/README Parlyhack 2012.md

 A list of datasets can be found on the Parly Hack developer portal https://www.datownia.com/developer/parlyhack2012

 To get going really quickly you can use HTTP basic authentication and the [CURL](http://curl.haxx.se) command.
-(Note depending on how your curl is set up you may need the -k parameter to ignore cert checking.
+(Note depending on how your curl is set up you may need the -k parameter to ignore cert checking).

 ### Get first 5 records in a dataset:
 ```